Nathan Healy

 Cleveland Electricity Prices

-Ohio’s electricity rates jumped from 12.8 cents per kWh in 2021 to 16.1 cents in 2024, representing a 26% increase over three years.
+Ohio electricity rates have climbed from 12.8 cents per kWh in 2021 to 16.1 cents in 2024—a 26% increase in just three years.
+Cleveland homeowners have felt this impact directly on their monthly bills.

 Price of Energy: Ohio vs National Average